 What is smørrebrød?

 Smørrebrød is a mixture between a salad, a sandwich, and what an OCD person would assemble at an all-you-can-eat buffet.
 While inaccurately called open-faced sandwiches, smørrebrød consists of a piece of dark rugbrød (another Danish specialty) with a mixture of artfully layered toppings.
-These vary widely and can include everything from fish eggs and fish fillets, to sliced lunch meat, to pickled beats and even curried herring.
+These vary widely and can include everything from fish eggs and fish fillets, to sliced lunch meat, to pickled beets and even curried herring.
 Most include some sort of sauce, with the delicious Danish specialty remoulade being a regular favorite.
 Each is then topped by a fresh garnish which ranges from thin lemon and bell pepper slices to tomatoes, shrimp or green onions.
 A meal typically consists of several pieces of smørrebrød at once.
 I find that four to six is about right for me depending on my appetite.

 Smørrebrød is good.
 Not just good.
 It is delicious.
 It’s also incredibly diverse.
 My favorite smørrebrød shop offers more than 80 different types of smørrebrød on its menu and for those who decide to make their own…the variations are limited only by your creativity, your taste buds and the size of your rugbrød.